This is the multi-page printable view of this section. Click here to print.

 Certificate Manager

-- Released Certificate Manager service that supports SSL/TLS certificate deployment and integrated management.
+- We have launched the Certificate Manager service that supports SSL/TLS certificate deployment and unified management.

-- You can register a certificate issued by a certification authority (CA) or create a self-signed certificate for development/test purposes.
+- You can register a certificate issued by a Certificate Authority (CA) or generate a Self-signed certificate for development/testing purposes.